Breakdown of Perturbative Expansions and Exact Algebraic Absorption of Finite-Size Fluctuations in Statistical Mechanics: The -Deformed Framework for Finite-Size Fluctuations

+The mathematical necessity of the $q$-logarithm in statistical mechanics can be characterized through its differential characterization.
+The standard logarithm uniquely linearizes the simplest proportional dynamics $dy/dx \propto y$, yielding $d(\ln y)/dx = \text{const}$, which underpins the classical additivity of macroscopic extensive variables.
+However, when finite-size constraints introduce nonlinear scaling into the probability measure, the canonical structural deformation of this underlying dynamic is $dy/dx \propto y^q$.
+This separable differential equation is uniquely linearized by the $q$-logarithm, yielding $d(\ln_q y)/dx = \text{const}$.

-We first formally introduce the mathematical operators of the $q$-algebraic framework.
-The mathematical foundation of the generalized algebraic framework relies on the $q$-logarithm \cite{Suyari06, SMS20}, defined for $x > 0$ and $q \neq 1$ as:
+Based on this mathematical foundation, we formally introduce the operators of our approach.
+The framework relies on the $q$-logarithm originally introduced in the context of nonextensive statistical mechanics \cite{Tsallis09,Ts94}.
+For $x > 0$ and $q \neq 1$, the $q$-logarithm is defined as:

-It is straightforward to verify via L'H\^{o}pital's rule that this generalized function recovers the standard natural logarithm in the limit, $\lim_{q \to 1} \ln_q x = \ln x$.
-Correspondingly, the generalized entropy (Tsallis entropy) for a probability distribution $P$ is defined as the $q$-expectation of the $q$-information:
+It is straightforward to verify via L'H\^{o}pital's rule that this generalized function recovers the standard natural logarithm in the Boltzmann-Gibbs (BG) limit, $\lim_{q \to 1} \ln_q x = \ln x$.
+Correspondingly, the generalized macroscopic entropy (Tsallis entropy) for a probability distribution $P$ is directly defined using the $q$-logarithm as:

-\begin{remark}[Notation on Entropy and Information Density] In the statistical mechanics literature (e.g., \cite{Ts88}), the generalized macroscopic entropy is conventionally denoted by $S_q$.
-To align with the standard conventions of information theory and prevent ambiguity, this paper consistently uses $H_q$ (and $H_1$) to denote the macroscopic entropy as an expectation, while reserving $S_q$ (and $S_n$) to denote the microscopic information density as a random variable. \end{remark}
+\begin{remark}[Notation on Macroscopic and Empirical Entropies] In the statistical mechanics literature (e.g., \cite{Ts88}), the generalized macroscopic entropy is conventionally denoted by $S_q$.
+To prevent ambiguity in this paper, we consistently use capital letters ($S_q$ and $S_{\text{BG}}$) to denote the macroscopic entropy as an expectation, while reserving lowercase letters ($s_q$ and $s_n$) to denote the microscopic empirical entropy (or information density) as a fluctuating random variable. \end{remark}

-To understand how this $q$-algebraic framework relates to finite-blocklength information theory, we examine the local behavior of these functions near the Shannon limit ($q=1$).
+To understand how this $q$-deformed framework relates to the finite-size scaling of fluctuations, we examine the local behavior of these functions near the BG limit ($q=1$).
 The Taylor expansion of the $q$-logarithm around $q=1$ yields:

-The implication of this algebraic expansion becomes clear when applied to the macroscopic entropy.
-Let us recall the definition of varentropy, which represents the variance of the information density:

-By utilizing this variance, the generalized entropy mathematically decomposes from the $q$-logarithmic expansion as follows:
+Substituting the algebraic expansion \eqref{eq:q_log_expansion} into the definition of $S_q(P)$ in \eqref{eq:tsallis_def}, and applying the expectation term by term, we obtain:

+The first term corresponds to the macroscopic BG entropy, $S_{\text{BG}} = \mathbb{E}[-\ln P(X)]$.
+The second term involves the uncentered second moment of the Shannon empirical entropy.
+By directly applying the variance relation established in \eqref{eq:second_moment_relation}, the generalized entropy mathematically decomposes as follows:

-This expansion constitutes a mathematical connection between non-extensive statistical mechanics and second-order information theory.
+This expansion constitutes a mathematical connection between nonextensive statistical mechanics and second-order fluctuation theory.